Weight loss can be difficult, especially when you lead a busy life that involves balancing work, family obligations, and making dinner every night.

 While they didn’t taste spectacular, the convenience factor was definitely there.

 On the other hand, Diet-to-Go may not be a good fit for you if you fall into one of these categories.

 People On a Special Diet

-Although they offer vegetarian and keto-friendly meal options, both of these menus may contain animal products as well as foods with gluten.
+Although they offer vegetarian and keto-friendly meals, both of these menus may contain animal products as well as foods with gluten.